Skill Featured

 • Implement intelligent test splitting for large test suites

-• Use workflow filters to avoid unnecessary job execution
+• Use workflow filtering to avoid unnecessary job execution

 Monitoring and Notifications